 We rehearse weekly and sometimes add special rehearsals for coaching or upcoming performances.

 Since our art form requires four parts, we rarely do anything alone!
 There may be a few opportunities for a soloist to sing a few lines, but most of the time, we sing together and build on each other’s voices.
 New members even “audition” by taping themselves on the risers during chorus rehearsal.

 Yes!
 If you can carry a tune, are willing to learn, and have the desire to perform, you have everything you need to succeed at singing barbershop.

 As a member, the organization becomes yours.
 The programs are planned by members for members.
 You’ll discover that the opportunities available through Sweet Adelines International are almost unlimited.
-Membership in Sweet Adelines International provides superb, unmatched vocal education; affiliation with this almost 30,000-strong international women’s organization; the support and knowledge such an organization has to offer; discounts on products and music arrangements; special music arrangements only available to members; subscription to The Pitch Pipe and other regular publications; and the “intangibles” such as increased self-esteem, friendship and emotional support
+Membership in Sweet Adelines International provides superb, unmatched vocal education; affiliation with our international organization and thousands of members around the world; the support and knowledge such an organization has to offer; discounts on products and music arrangements; special music arrangements only available to members; subscription to The Pitch Pipe and other regular publications; and the “intangibles” such as increased self-esteem, friendship and emotional support

 It's incredibly fun -- and incredibly challenging!
 It's keeps you young and enthused and involved.
 It lets you indulge your "inner diva" and enjoy applause...while you work really hard to learn new skills.
 You'll make lifelong friends...and there's even evidence that it's good for your health: